 Key Management Description may be used if necessary details describe proprietary information The evaluator examines the TSS to ensure it describes how the keys are managed in volatile memory.
-This description includes details of how each identified key is introduced into volatile memory (e.g. by derivation from user input, or by unwrapping a wrapped key stored in non-volatile memory) and how [ST] FCS_CKM.4(c)(1) and FCS_CKM.4(c)(2) apply to non-volatile memory only.
+This description includes details of how each identified key is introduced into volatile memory (e.g. by derivation from user input, or by unwrapping a wrapped key stored in non-volatile memory) and how they are overwritten.

+[ST] FCS_CKM.4(c) applies to non-volatile memory only.
 Please see section 2.1.4 above for volatile memory key destruction.